corporeal-snow-albatross-5/Axial_Metagenomics/README.md

 ### Raw files - all located in the sample_list file in this repo.
 Also see the output tree if you'd like to see all of the samples associated with Axial.
 The metadata folder also has some useful info about the samples.

-#### **Note: all of these programs were run on WHOI's cluster, Poseidon, so the code for that is included.
-Additionally, all programs were installed using Conda Environments**
+#### All of these programs were run on WHOI's cluster, Poseidon, so the code for that is included.
+Additionally, all programs were installed using Conda Environments